masc-it/ScrapingMonkey/docs/README.md

 	- NOT_FOUND

 A good practice, before parsing elements, would be to check for each target, the *target_status* field and assure it is set as *OK*.

+# ToDo list

+- [ ] High quality proxies for everybody
+- [ ] More servers to improve concurrency
+- [ ] For-loop action
+- [ ] Possibility to use, in the same task, targets previously scraped in the pipeline

 # Examples